preames/public-notes/unintended-instructions.rst

   0x00000001: 04d0          : add al, -0x30
   0x00000003: c3            : ret

 It is worth noting that since encodings are variable length, many unintended instruction sequences tend to eventually align to a boundary in the intended stream.
 In practice, since X86 has many valid one byte instructions and one byte prefix bytes which are often not semantic, it is not uncommon to find a sequence of misaligned bytes which decode validly and yet end at a boundary in the original intended stream.
 This results in a case where only the prefix of a sequence need be misaligned, and thus greatly increases the ease with which an attacker can exercise interesting control flow after executing their unintended instruction of interest.
-(This was observed in a different context by `Debray 2003 (Section 3.1) <https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.302.2610&rep=rep1&type=pdf>`_.)
+(This was observed in a different context by `"Obfuscation of Executable Code to Improve Resistance toStatic Disassembly" (Section 3.1) <https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.302.2610&rep=rep1&type=pdf>`_.)

 One last bit of complexity comes up with the interpretation of bytes in the (misaligned) stream which don't decode to any known instruction.
 Unfortunately, the key part of that statement is the word "known".
 Unfortunately, it's been well established in the literature that just because a byte sequence isn't *documented* as having meaning does not mean it will not have *effects*.
 It turns out that real processor behavior can and does differ from the documentation.
 For instance:

 * Various generations of Intel processors differ in their handling of redundant or duplicate prefix bytes on instructions.
 As a result, without knowing the exact processor executing the byte stream, it's impossible to accurately decode such a case.
 For this particular case, thankfully all known behaviors either ignore the redundant prefixes or generate an illegal instruction fault.
 * On certain VIA processors the byte sequence ``0f3f`` will `transfer control to a highly privileged co-processor <https://i.blackhat.com/us-18/Thu-August-9/us-18-Domas-God-Mode-Unlocked-Hardware-Backdoors-In-x86-CPUs-wp.pdf>`_ despite not being a documented valid instruction.
 * While the last case is an extreme example, it's not unreasonable to expect processors to have unexpected behavior when executing garbage bytes.
-Processors are full of undocument instructions, as has been well documented by tools like `sandsifter <https://github.com/xoreaxeaxeax/sandsifter>`_.
+Processors are full of undocumented instructions, as has been well documented by tools like `sandsifter <https://github.com/xoreaxeaxeax/sandsifter>`_.
 Another discomforting result from sandsifter is that AMD and Intel occasionally implement different semantics for the same instruction (e.g. size prefix on near call).
+Another case worth noting is that as the ISA is extended, previously "garbage" bytes suddenly have meaning (e.g. AVX512 used encoding space which was previously empty).
 As a result, it is *impossible* to decode some instructions correctly without knowing which CPU the code is running on.

 As a result, depending on our threat model, we may need to take great care when handling garbage bytes appearing in a misaligned stream.
 At a minimum, an appropriate paranoid engineer is advised *not* to assume that executing garbage bytes will deterministic fault.
 Allowing for fallthrough is probably enough, but in principle there's nothing preventing those unknown effects from including control flow or other arbitrary processor side effects.